dataliterate/design-studio-kit/README.md

 - geschwungene linien
 - emphasis

-2. **PITCH**
+**2. PITCH**
--- one person talks, everybody else just listens
+- one person talks, everybody else just listens
--- before you pitch: name the goals, give some context and set expectations (put the 8-ups/1-ups on the wall for the pitch. from left to right: rows for participant, columns for iterations)
+- before you pitch: name the goals, give some context and set expectations (put the 8-ups/1-ups on the wall for the pitch. from left to right: rows for participant, columns for iterations)

-3. **CRITIQUE**
+**3. CRITIQUE**
--- clarification: ask your questions
+- clarification: ask your questions
--- give critique based on the pitched goals and context -- collect 2-3 remarks why an idea works well
+- give critique based on the pitched goals and context
+- collect 2-3 remarks why an idea works well
--- collect 1-2 remarks why an idea doesn’t work so well (red and green pen. use it on the rough sketches you did before and are now on the wall!)
+- collect 1-2 remarks why an idea doesn’t work so well (red and green pen. use it on the rough sketches you did before and are now on the wall!)